 And then what happens next?
-Maybe we go to the checkout and buy yet another ‘bag for life’ to take our shopping home in, maybe we remembered to bring one of the others we already had.
+Maybe we go to the checkout and buy yet another ‘bag for life’ to take our shopping home in.
+Maybe we remembered to bring one of the others we already had.

-But when you actually try to prepare a package for shipping you’ll realise that you’re reaching for the sellotape to close it all together.
+When you actually try to prepare a package for shipping you’ll realise that you’re reaching for the sellotape to close it all together.
 Regular sellotape can’t be recycled so we sourced some cellulose tape as a nice alternative but it just isn’t the same, was really lightweight and the receiver of the package still has to remove all of the tape to allow the cardboard box to be recycled.

 So we found a lovely solution, a thick, heavy paper tape which is sticky, allowing us to tape the boxes closed and won’t contaminate the recycling bin if it’s not removed by the receiver.

-It’s actually a bit tricky to work with at the start, the tape comes in a roll and has the dry adhesive on one side which needs to be damp to become sticky.
+It’s actually a bit tricky to work with at the start.
+The tape comes in a roll and has the dry adhesive on one side which needs to be damp to become sticky.
 Water and paper packaging isn’t a good mix but we soon worked out a clean and efficient process, actually using one of our natural sponges to evenly apply the water to the tape.

-Then by using self sticking, paper shipping labels which also help keep everything together we had our strong and sturdy, plastic free shipping set up.
+Then by using self sticking, paper shipping labels which also help keep everything together we had our strong and sturdy, plastic-free shipping set up.

 Small details, very simple, very logical but constantly over looked.